surftrips.co

 Frequently asked

-Aliso Creek is a beach break suited for advanced surfers.
-It is not a beginner wave.
-Start somewhere softer and work up.
+Aliso Creek is a beach bottom, heavy, fast shorebreak close-out barrels on sand, break suited for advanced surfers.
+This is not a beginner break.
+Build up at softer waves first.

 Aliso Creek